 Constantly honing your craft is vital as an actor.
 If you are currently not working as an actor you need to be in acting class; simple as that.
-Acting is like any other craft and it requires constant work to grow and develop.
-Sydney is a vibrant international city that is the hub for acting in Australia.
-There are plenty of opportunities to study acting including weekly courses, masterclasses and short courses.
+Acting is like any other craft and it requires constant work to grow, develop, and maintain.
+Sydney is a vibrant international city, and the hub for acting in Australia.
+There are plenty of opportunities to study acting including weekly courses, masterclasses, and short courses.

-It’s a great idea to ask your agent or honestly assess where you need to focus your attention as an actor.
-Are you struggling with your work on screen, or is it your voice that is holding you back?
+It’s a great idea to ask your agent, or honestly assess for yourself, where you need to focus your attention as an actor.
+Are you struggling with your work on screen, or is it your voice that’s holding you back?
 It might not be that you need acting classes, but voice or movement classes first.
 They all work together to benefit your acting.

 There are a number of classes to choose from.
 Here are a few places that offer acting lessons in Sydney we highly recommend.
 One final thing before we dive in: Make sure you’re not paying too much for classes!

 Where to Find Acting Classes in Sydney

 The HubStudio was set up by actors Oliver Wenn and Natalie Rees.
 They are both young, passionate actors who started the school to help actors at all levels in their careers.
 They have been leading the way in affordable acting training in Sydney over the past few years.
-They seek out fantastic teachers and really endeavour to help actors.
+They seek out fantastic teachers and really endeavour to help early career actors.
 They also have a program called “Ensemble” where actors can pay a yearly fee, and train more often throughout the year.
 We can’t recommend the Hub highly enough for acting lessons in Sydney.

-If you’re an actor in Sydney and you haven’t heard about Les Chantery’s courses you’re living under a rock.
+If you’re looking for acting lessons in Sydney, and you haven’t heard about Les Chantery’s courses, you’re living under a rock.
 Les is a rockstar of the local acting scene and his course is a must for actors.
-His core focus is self testing and screen auditions, so if these are areas you’re interested in developing check out his courses.
+His core focus is on self testing and screen auditions, so if these are areas you’re interested in developing check out his courses.

 NIDA is famous for its highly competitive 3 year acting course, but they also offer a number of shorter courses.
 These courses typically don’t require any auditioning, and cover both screen and stage mediums.
 They can be on the more expensive side, but definitely worth looking into.
 (More on NIDA)

-Relatively new to the scene, Redfern Acting Studio are based in the heart of Redfern, and offer weekly classes for Film, Television and Theatre.
-As far as techniques go, they offer a unique blend of Meisner, Stellar Adler, Lee Strasberg and Michael Chekhov to their students.
+Relatively new to the scene, Sydney Acting Studio (Previously Redfern Acting Studio) are based in the heart of Redfern, and offer weekly classes for Film, Television and Theatre.
+As far as techniques go, they offer a unique blend of Meisner, Stellar Adler, Lee Strasberg, and Michael Chekhov to their students.
 This would be a great place to hone your skills once a week, or once a fortnight.

 Anthony Brandon Wong Masterclasses

-Anthony is a wonderful and inspiring teacher of the Ivana Chubbuck technique.
-He doesn’t offer ongoing classes at this stage, but 2 or 3 day long intensives.
-You’ll dive deep into the Chubbuck technique, and work on some fantastic scenes.
+Anthony is a wonderful and inspiring teacher who focuses on the Ivana Chubbuck technique.
+He doesn’t offer ongoing classes at this stage, but does the occasional 2 or 3 day long intensives.
+With Anthony, you’ll dive deep into the Chubbuck technique, and work on some fantastic scenes.

 Other Sydney Acting Classes